oVirt/ovirt-site/source/feature/host-network-qos.html.md

 ![](new_lnetwork_bandwidth.png "new_lnetwork_bandwidth.png")

-Selecting the checkbox (Incoming/Outgoing or both) a user can specify the needed parameters.
+Selecting the checkbox (Incoming/Outgoing or both) a user can shape the related kind of traffic using the needed parameters.
+A user needs to specify all three parameters: average, burst and peak.

 ![](edit_lnetwork_bandwidth.png "edit_lnetwork_bandwidth.png")

-A new role icon should be associated with the network in Logical Networks list and the "Setup Host Networks" UI and in case it uses traffic shaping.
+A new role icon should be associated with the network in Logical Networks list and the "Setup Host Networks" UI in case it adopts traffic shaping.

 ## Implementation